UChicago Students: A Mandarin Chinese Immersion Program

 - Applicants should demonstrate strong past performance in Chinese language study, a solid academic record in general and the kind of maturity that is necessary to participate successfully in a study abroad program.

-- Apply online; please select “Summer Session” for Degree Type and “Chicago in Beijing” as Program Type option.
+- Apply online; please select "Summer Session" for Degree Type and "Chicago in Beijing" as Program Type options.
+Please be sure to provide your UCID when prompted on the application.

 - All program applications must be submitted by March 15, 2017.

-- All students participating in the program must have a valid passport.
-Visiting Undergraduates will also be responsible for obtaining their own student visa
+- All UChicago students participating in the program must have a valid passport and will also be responsible for for obtaining their own student visa.

 The daily schedule will vary; review the Sample Schedule for a general idea of the program logistics.